ray-project/ray/doc/source/cluster/job-submission.rst

 Using the CLI on a remote cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The example above was for a local Ray cluster.
-When connecting to a `remote` cluster, you will need to set up port forwarding from ``127.0.0.1:8265`` on your local machine to ``127.0.0.1:8265`` on the head node in order for your local CLI commands to go through.
+When connecting to a `remote` cluster, you need to be able to access the dashboard port of the cluster over HTTP.

+One way to do this is to port forward ``127.0.0.1:8265`` on your local machine to ``127.0.0.1:8265`` on the head node.
 If you started your remote cluster with the :ref:`Ray Cluster Launcher <ref-cluster-quick-start>`, then the port forwarding can be set up automatically using the ``ray dashboard`` command (see :ref:`monitor-cluster` for details).

 To use this, run the following command on your local machine, where ``cluster.yaml`` is the configuration file you used to launch your cluster: